NanoComp/meep/doc/docs/Scheme_Tutorials/Near_to_Far_Field_Spectra.md

 (output-dft grating-fields "grating")
 ```

-Results from the two HDF5 files are plotted using Matlab/Octave and shown for a finite grating with 5 and 20 periods.
+Results from the two HDF5 files are plotted using Matlab/Octave and shown for two finite gratings with 5 and 20 periods.

 ```matlab
 resolution = 50;